-If you've already resolved to save more, then you're in luck: There's no better time than now to get serious about saving for your future.
+If you've already resolved to save more, then you're in luck: there's no better time than now to get serious about saving for your future.
 We've come up with the following five steps that can be followed by expatriates and their families alike:

-Prioritize your expenses.
+- Prioritize your expenses.
 Often, the biggest expenses after housing and travel turn out to be discretionary items like dining out and other forms of entertainment.
 Remember that for some expats the true cost of overspending will be a downsized or delayed retirement.
 In your household, you may need to discuss priorities.
 This step need not be painful and can really help get at what's important.

-Set a savings target and make it a habit.
+- Set a savings target and make it a habit.
 Your target should be a realistic monthly amount that you can achieve based on your earnings and the expenses that you've determined to be priorities.
 Initially, the most important thing will be to develop the good habit of “paying yourself first” at the beginning of each pay cycle.
 Once you get hooked, sustaining the habit becomes much easier.

-Look for ways to increase your saving.
+- Look for ways to increase your savings.
 As you start saving, continue to track your spending and review your actual expenses against your budget periodically to see your progress.
 You may find that your original priorities change once you have more information about your actual spending, or perhaps you can find new ways to save.